My Out of This World Apple Cake recipe is made from scratch. It is perfect for breakfast, a snack, or dessert.

 - 3 cups finely chopped apple, I like Envy Apples

 - 1 cup chopped nuts, walnuts or pecans

 - Preheat oven to 375℉.
 Grease and flour a 12-cup tube pan and set aside.

 - In a mixing bowl sift together flour, baking soda, salt and apple pie spice.

 - In separate bowl cream oil and sugar and then add eggs, one at a time, beating well after each addition.
 Add flour mixture all at one time as well as vanilla extract.

 - Gently fold in chopped apple and chopped nuts.
-Bake in prepared pan for 50 - 60 minutes or until a toothpick comes out with moist crumbs.
+Bake in a prepared pan for 50 – 60 minutes or until a cake tester or a toothpick comes out with moist crumbs.

 - Cool in pan 15 minutes then remove to a cooling rack to cool completely.